Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

 ## Projects

-<span style="color:red">News</span>: The 6-billion-parameter model (Megatron-MSA) is being pretrained on 50 million MSA samples.
-The process takes about 3-4 month.
-More details and updates will be availabel at this [page](https://yijia-xiao.github.io/projects/academic/1-megatron-msa/).
+<span style="color:red">News</span>: The 6-billion-parameter model (Megatron-MSA) is being pretrained on 40 million MSA samples.
+The process takes 3-4 month.
+More details and updates will be availabel at [here](https://yijia-xiao.github.io/projects/academic/1-megatron-msa/).

 `Project details are available at [Projects Section](https://yijia-xiao.github.io/projects/).`

 ### Megatron-MSA
 Pre-trained a 1-billion-parameter model (the world's largest) with proposed *fragment training strategy* on 1.5 million MSAs.
 Exceeded the performance of Facebook's work with only 10% of training data (much higher data utilization).
 Detailed information is available [here](https://Yijia-Xiao.github.io/files/publications/protein-msa.html).

 ### Protein-LM
 The work named *Wen Su* in Chinese, and it is one key partition of WuDao AI [Wikipedia](https://en.wikipedia.org/wiki/Wu_Dao).
 The protein model has beed used by more than 20 prestigious institutions like [Harvard University](https://www.harvard.edu/) and [University of Toronto](https://www.utoronto.ca/).
 If you are interested in the model file, please apply from [WuDao AI](https://resource.wudaoai.cn/).
 Implementation and model files are available [here](https://github.com/THUDM/ProteinLM).